-In the perspective of a dynamic and changing morphological state of the beach, studies have aimed at using the ghost crab as a model organisms for ecology and climate change, due to their relatively wide distribution, relatively ease and non-intrusive way of measuring their distribution (Schoeman et al. 2015)(Schoeman et al., 2015).
+In the perspective of a dynamic and changing morphological state of the beach, studies have aimed at using the ghost crab as a model organisms for ecology and climate change, due to their relatively wide distribution, relatively ease and non-intrusive way of measuring their distribution (Schoeman et al. 2015).
 These morphological features can vary drastically as a result from extreme whether events.
-These extreme events are distinct from the diurnal biotic and abiotic fluxed characterizing the coastal environment such as temperature, tide level, wind (Bertness et al., 2011), because of their irregular nature, infrequency, strength and effects across larger areas.
-In a study by (Maccarone and Mathews 2014) Maccarone & Matthews (2014) of the changes in ghost crab abundance and distribution at a Texas beach two years after Hurricane Ike (2008), which caused significant damages.
-The authors measured the number and density of burrows, the diameter of burrows, the distance to the water line and nearest-neighbour distances.
-The authors compared before and afters of a high-impact and low-impact site.
-On the low-impact site (devoid of human activity), the hurricane reshaped the tip of the peninsula, beach width decrease by two-thirds, mean burrow density increased by seven-fold, and nearest-neighbours distances decreased by half.
-In the recent years, Sapelo Island in Georgia has also been subject to intensive hurricanes such as Irma (2017), however no previous study could serve as a baseline.
+These extreme events are distinct from the diurnal biotic and abiotic fluxed characterizing the coastal environment such as temperature, tide level, wind, because of their irregular nature, infrequency, strength and effects across larger areas.
+In a study by (Maccarone and Mathews 2014) on the changes in ghost crab abundance and distribution at a Texas beach two years after Hurricane Ike (2008), which caused significant damages.
+The authors measured the number and density of burrows, the diameter of burrows, the distance to the water line and nearest-neighbor distances.
+The authors compared before and after of a high-impact and low-impact site.
+On the low-impact site (devoid of human activity), the hurricane reshaped the tip of the peninsula, beach width decrease by two-thirds, mean burrow density increased by seven-fold, and nearest-neighbors distances decreased by half.
+In the recent years, Sapelo Island in Georgia has also been subject to intensive hurricanes such as Irma (2017), however no previous study on ghost crab distribution and abundance could serve as a baseline.
 With our present study of the distribution of ghost crabs on Sapelo Island, we measured all the variables as in Maccarone & Matthews, and can serve as a useful baseline datasets for future studies looking at post-extreme events ecological shifts.

 Future studies would benefit from using this rich dataset to compare historical distribution and activity of ghost crab burrows as a function of the dynamic beach environment.

 Data availability

 Data, code to generate the analyses and figures for this project are available at: https://github.com/patriciatran/ghost-crabs .
+GIS project files, including coordinates of all burrows, are also found there.

 Acknowledgments

 I would like to thank Professors E. H. Stanley and C. Gratton for their assistance throughout the course, Professor E.H.
-Stanley for assisting in the field, fellow graduate student B. Martin for assistance with GIS analyses.
-I would also like to thank the University of Georgia Marine Institute for providing facilities during the fieldwork session, the United States Sea Grant Program for contributing funds for this course.
+Stanley for assisting in the field, and fellow graduate student B. Martin for assistance with GIS analyses.
+I would also like to thank the University of Georgia Marine Institute for providing lab space and lodging during the fieldwork session, and the United States Sea Grant Program for contributing funds for the Zoology 750 Problems in Oceanography course at UW-Madison, under which this research project was part of.

+Literature Cited

 Frey, R. W., and T. V. Mayou.
 1971.
 Decapod burrows in the Holocene Barrier Island Beaches and Washover Fans, Georgia.
 Senckenbergiana maritima 3:53–77.